 I happily obliged: I can never pass up an opportunity to walk barefoot in the sand.

-When Reggie and I separated so he could get to work, I strapped Micah to my belly, took off my shoes and socks, and paced the shoreline as the sun slowly but surely dipped toward the horizon.
+When Reggie and I separated so he could get to work, I strapped Tadashi to my belly, took off my shoes and socks, and paced the shoreline as the sun slowly but surely dipped toward the horizon.
 I savored the coarse sand on my soles, the biting ocean water lapping over my toes, the cool breeze on my face.

 And I immediately shifted my focus from the distant horizon to my wide-eyed son.
 And I smiled at the pure wonder and curiosity on his face.
-“That’s the ocean,” I told Micah.
+“That’s the ocean,” I told Tadashi.
 I explained to him that this was the home of all the creatures we saw earlier at the aquarium.
 I pointed out the waves, coming and going in a steady rhythm; the kelp scattered around the shoreline; the seagulls gliding overhead.

 But, mostly, I tried my best to simply observe him.
 How, as I walked along the shore, he turned his head from side to side in order to keep a close eye on the water.
 How he kicked his feet in joy as dogs raced past us in the sand.
 How he craned his neck and reached his chubby little fingers toward the trees above us.
 How he blinked rapidly and stuck his tongue out at the ocean breeze, maybe to feel the wind on his tongue, maybe to taste the salty air.